-ACS Award for Affordable Green Chemistry
+ACS Award For Affordable Green Chemistry

 Sponsored by Dow Chemical and endowed by Rohm and Haas

-Kruper’s work “combines rigorous scientific habits with a keen understanding of the cost and engineering constraints that differentiate an interesting process from one that is useful,” says Clark R. Landis, a professor of chemistry at the University of Wisconsin, Madison.
-“Jack has the ability to simultaneously think like both a mechanistic chemist and a chemical engineer.”
+That same year, he moved to the U.S. and did a postdoc at Oklahoma State University.
+In 1994, he did a second postdoc at the University of Pittsburgh.

-Kruper, 58, has worked for three decades at Dow.
-He earned a B.S. in chemistry from the University of Michigan, Dearborn, and a Ph.D. in organic chemistry from the university’s Ann Arbor campus.
-He holds 62 U.S. patents and has published 26 peer-reviewed papers.
+Sunkara says he is thrilled with the ACS award and the recognition of the value of his scientific achievements by the broad chemical community outside of DuPont.

-Kruper will deliver the award address before the ACS Division of Inorganic Chemistry.
+He will present the award address before the ACS Division of Cellulose & Renewable Materials.

 Join the conversation